nils-soderman/vscode-unreal-python/README.md

 <br>

-_* This is a third party extension as is not assosiated with Unreal Engine or Epic Games in any way._
+_* This is a third-party extension and is not associated with Unreal Engine or Epic Games in any way._